Narmada River: Course

 Emerging from the Marble Rocks the river enters its first fertile basin, which extends about 320 km, with an average width of 35 km, in the south.
 In the north, the valley is limited to the Barna–Bareli plain terminating at Barkhara Hills opposite Narmadapuram.
 However, the hills again recede in the Kannod plains.
 The banks are about (12 m) high.
 It is in the first valley of the Narmada that many of its important tributaries from the south join it and bring the waters of the northern slopes of the Satpura Hills.
-Among them are: the Sher, the Shakkar, the Dudhi, the Tawa (biggest tributary) and the Ganjal.
+Among them are: the Sher River, Shakkar River, the Dudhi River, the Tawa (biggest tributary) and the Ganjal.
 The Hiran, the Barna, the Choral, the Karam and the Lohar are the important tributaries joining from the north.

 Below Handia and Nemawar to Hiran fall (the deer's leap), the river is approached by hills from both sides.
 In this stretch the character of the river is varied.
-The Omkareshwar island, sacred to the Lord Shiva, is the most important river island in Madhya Pradesh.
+Omkareshwar, sacred to Shiva is an important place of worship in Madhya Pradesh.
 At first, the descent is rapid and the stream, quickening in pace, rushes over a barrier of rocks.
 The Sikta and the Kaveri join it below the Khandwa plain.
 At two points, at Mandhar, about 40 km below Nemawar, and Dadrai, 40 km further down near Punasa, the river falls over a height of about 12 m.

 A few kilometres further down in Barwaha the Narmada enters the Mandleshwar plain, the second basin about 180 km long and 65 km wide in the south.
 The northern strip of the basin is only 25 km.
 The second valley section is broken only by Saheshwar Dhara fall.
 The early course of about 125 km up to Markari falls is met with a succession of cataracts and rapids from the elevated table land of Malwa to the low level of Gujarat plain.
 Towards the west of this basin, the hills draw very close but soon dwindle down.